Karthik-1221/DMVC-Framework-Notes/README.md

 ### Custom Components

-Custom components can include middleware, serializers, helpers, or reusable controller bases that match a project's architecture.
+Custom components can be created for middleware, serialization helpers, reusable controller bases, or audit pipelines.

 ```pascal
 type